Skip to main content

 If you are building a longer trip around serious modern French cooking, the regional context is useful: Mirazur in Menton, Bras in Laguiole, and Auberge de l'Ill in Illhaeusern each represent a different register of destination dining in France.
 For ambitious modern cooking at the global level, Frantzén in Stockholm and FZN by Björn Frantzén in Dubai are useful points of comparison for the format and ambition Étude operates within.

 Within Aix, see also Le Art, Les Inséparables, Âma Terra, and Pierre Reboul for different points on the modern and creative French spectrum in the city.
-For the full picture on where to eat, stay, drink, and explore: hotels, bars, and experiences in Aix-en-Provence.
+For the full picture on where to eat, stay, drink, explore: hotels, bars, and experiences in Aix-en-Provence.

 Hours